-Welcome to the Health Practitioner Regulation in Victoria Website
+Welcome to the Health Workforce Regulation in Victoria Website

-The Health Regulation and Reform Branch provide strategic, high quality and timely policy advice and coordination activities to the Department of Health (DH) and to whole of government commitments in relation to regulatory streamlining and reform.
+The Health Workforce Branch provides strategic, high quality and timely policy advice and coordination activities to the Department of Health & Human Services (DHHS) and to whole of government commitments in relation to health workforce regulation streamlining and reform.

 This responsibility includes:

 - Building on existing DHHS regulatory reform capacity and initiatives

 - Playing a transformational role in working with health regulators to implement further improvements to the effectiveness and efficiency of health regulation and its administration

 - Further developing internal expertise to more effectively implement Government regulatory reform initiatives.

 The National Registration and Accreditation Scheme (the National Scheme) for health practitioners, which commenced in 2010, oversees the safe practice and regulation of over 600,000 health professionals across Australia.
 The National Scheme is underpinned by the Health Practitioner Regulation National Law, is in force in each state and territory and regulates 14 health professions.
 The Health Practitioner Regulation National Law (Victoria) Act 2009 (the National Law) provides the legislative framework for the National Scheme in Victoria and replaced the Health Professions Registration Act (2005).
 Information on the nationally regulated health professions and their boards can be found at:

 - Aboriginal and Torres Strait Islander Health Practice Board of Australia